All opinions expressed in this column (and every Hard Code column) are my own and do not represent Microsoft in any official or unofficial capacity.

 Layoffs are a very sensitive subject.
 After all, they can have a dramatic impact on many people’s lives all on the same day.
 Even so, for many people, layoffs remain shrouded in mystery.
 Folks ask me, particularly when a layoff is announced, “Why do we have layoffs?
 Will I be next?”

-With all due sensitivity to those people whose lives are upended by layoffs, please calm yourself and take control.
+With sensitivity to those people whose lives are upended by layoffs, please calm yourself and take control.
 Layoffs aren’t mysterious.
 They are a reaction to our changing industry, somewhat predictable, and you can manage their impact.
 Worry and panic don’t help.
 Paying attention to our markets, business, customers, and priorities does help.

 Learn how to anticipate a layoff, choose how you want to respond, and prepare accordingly.
 Life can happen to you or you can happen to life.
 I prefer to happen to life.
 Lost or confused?
 Let’s talk it through.